nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 The :ref:`nrfxlib:zboss` interacts with the user application by invoking the `zboss_signal_handler()`_ function whenever a stack event, such as network steering, occurs.
 It is mandatory to define `zboss_signal_handler()`_ in the application.

-Because most of Zigbee devices behave in a similar way, :c:func:`zigbee_default_signal_handler` was introduced to provide a default logic to handle stack signals.
+Because most of Zigbee devices behave in a similar way, :c:func:`zigbee_default_signal_handler` provides the default logic to handle stack signals.

 .. note::
     |zigbee_library|